APEXTest/APEXTest_Repo/APEXTest/CATSTesting/SEORules-Cases/SEORules4.md

 Page with extra "title" on metadata.
 + One is "This topic provides extra title metadata - SEO Rules | Microsoft Docs"
-+ Another one is "Extra title metadata is provided- SEO Rules | Microsoft Docs"
++ Another one is "Extra title metadata is provided - SEO Rules "

 ## Missing/Extra Title
 Any article should contain one and only one Title metadata.